kurnyaannn/ourecipe-project/README.md

 ![Ourecipe](https://github.com/kurnyaannn/ourecipe-project/blob/master/public/ourecipe-home.png?raw=true)

 ## Description
+This project is built using :
+* Laravel 8 with Jetstream and Livewire
+* TailwindCSS for styling
+* AlpineJS for behaviour

-This project is using Laravel 8 with Jetstream and Livewire, so in case something happen which is won't... don't forget to update your Laravel installer.
+so in case something happen which is won't... don't forget to update your Laravel installer.

 ## Requirements
 * PHP 7+